-Before you check for these issues, make sure you have an Android phone running Android 6.0 (Marshmallow) and up, with a data plan.
+Before you check for these issues, make sure you have an Android phone running Android 8.0 (Oreo) and up, with a data plan.
 For best performance, we recommend the latest version of Android.
-Check your OS version.
+Follow the instructions to check your version.

-- Use a cable that's under 6ft long and avoid using cable extensions.
+- Use a cable that's under 3 feet (1 meter) long and don't use USB hubs or cable extensions.

 In your car, try these troubleshooting tips: